You might have the perfect skills and the best-looking resume. But none of that matters if you use bad e-mail manners when contacting employers.

 Silly or Offensive E-Mail Address

 Your friends might know you as “VampireSlayer@email.com,” but that is not a person employers want to hire.
-If need be, create an e-mail address just for job seeking and professional purposed.
+If need be, create an e-mail address just for job seeking and professional purposes.
 Use an e-mail address that is grown-up sounding and easy to read.
 Employers pay attention to your email address and will judge you if it is inappropriate.

 - Don’t use more than four numbers

-- NEVER use a funny nickname unless it relates to your personal brand
+- NEVER use a funny nickname unless it relates to your personal brand or career identity

 - Use words that describe your career identity